Lara Fabian: 2010: "Tour Les Femmes Font Leur Show", Mademoiselle Zhivago

-Throughout the first half of 2010, Fabian embarked on a European tour of concerts, throughout France, Switzerland, and Belgium, incorporating the main repertoire of her last album "Toutes Les Femmes En Moi" along with some classic and fan favorites.
+Throughout the first half of 2010, Fabian embarked on a European tour of concerts, throughout France, Switzerland, and Belgium, incorporating the main repertoire of her last album Toutes Les Femmes En Moi along with some classic and fan favorites.
 She also performed again in Eastern Europe, with a more acoustic set (piano-voice), and included English recordings from the album Every Woman in Me.

-In September 2010, she finally released her 2009 album "Toutes Les Femmes En Moi" in Québec.
+In September 2010, she finally released her 2009 album Toutes Les Femmes En Moi in Québec.
 She also recorded the album "Nuit Magique" with Canadian singer Coral Egan.

-Later in 2010, Fabian released a concept album in Russia and Ukraine called Mademoiselle Zhivago which has sold over 800.000 copies in Russia.
+Later in 2010, Fabian released a concept album in Russia and Ukraine called Mademoiselle Zhivago which achieved success in Russia.
 It features 11 songs in different languages by Russian composer Igor Krutoy.
 It features stories about a woman who experiences several lives over the years and centuries.
 Eleven music videos, one each song, were combined to create a full-length film, produced and directed by Ukrainian film producer Alan Badoev.
 The album itself, containing a CD and a DVD, was first released in Ukraine in October 2010 and in Russia in November.

 The whole set of songs composed by Fabian with Igor Krutoy is in English, French, Italian, Spanish, and Russian.
 She first introduced one of these songs in 2009 during the New Wave Festival in Latvia, performing "Demain n'existe pas".
-Later, in 2010, she returned to that same stage performing new songs from the already finalized project.
+Later, in 2010, she returned to that same stage, performing new songs from the already finalized project.
 She has been promoting this project in both countries both on television and by performing a series of concerts presenting the new songs live to the eastern European public.
-She has since established herself as a superstar in Russia and Ukraine.
-Fabian was a guest performer on the show of October 30 of the Ukrainian X Factor, singing "Mademoiselle Hyde" and "Demain N'Existe Pas", taken from the album and also her longtime classic "Adagio".
+Fabian was a guest performer on the show of 30 October of the Ukrainian X Factor, singing "Mademoiselle Hyde" and "Demain n'existe pas", taken from the album and also her longtime classic "Adagio".

-In 2012 she sang "Ma Solitude", a duet with Greek singer George Perris, on his album Un Souhait.
+In 2012, she sang "Ma solitude", a duet with Greek singer George Perris, on his album Un Souhait.